KaylorBen/nixcord/docs/manual/introduction.md

 - **Install and manage Discord variants**: Support for Discord stable, PTB, canary, and development branches
 - **Integrate Vencord**: Automatically apply Vencord modifications to Discord for enhanced functionality
 - **Use Vesktop**: A cross-platform Discord client that supports more features than the official client
+- **Use Equibop**: A Vesktop fork with Equicord preinstalled and performance tweaks
 - **Configure Dorion**: Another Discord client alternative with unique features
 - **Manage user plugins**: Easily add and configure custom Vencord plugins
 - **Declarative configuration**: All settings managed through Nix configuration files